 These conditions are seen as a pocket of bleeding resinous material found on a board and occur when the tree is injured.
 It sometimes happens when a feeding insect damages the living part of the bark.
 Resin or sap can stain lumber and may cause difficulty when applying finishes.

 Shelling is a severe raised grain on the pith side of lumber.
-Because trees growth rings are made up of earlywood and latewood layers repeated cycled of wetting and drying can cause the earlywood to separate from the latewood.
+Because trees' growth rings are made up of earlywood and latewood layers, repeated cycles of wetting and drying can cause the earlywood to separate from the latewood.
 This is the most common in southern pine lumber.

 A knot is a defect in a piece of wood caused by the presence of a branch.
-In grading lumber knots are classified for their size, form, soundness, and the firmness which they are held in place.
-Knots are not only unattractive looking they also can weaken the board strength and often act as the starting points for checking.
+Grading lumber knots are classified for their size, form, soundness and the firmness with which they are held in place.
+Knots are not only unattractive looking, they also can weaken the board strength and often act as the starting points for checking.
 Higher grades of lumber will have fewer and smaller knots.

-Tight Knot or Closed Knot– Tight knots do not affect the woods strength and has a flat face free of openings on the board’s surface.
+Tight Knot or Closed Knot– Tight knots do not affect the wood's strength and have a flat face free of openings on the board’s surface.
 These knots were produced from a living branch that was incorporated into the tree as it grew.

 Spike Knot – Spike knots are the result of a branch that runs into the edge of a piece of lumber, growing larger as it nears the edge.
 These can become raised on a deck surface and can be very sharp and dangerous to step on with bare feet.
 Do your best to cut these sections out as they can pose the worst problems.